glokhoff/RaspDAB/README.md

 # RaspDAB
-An ODR-mmbtools automated DAB+ micro transmitter using Raspberry Pi and EasyDab v2
+A practical guide for an ODR-mmbtools automated DAB+ micro transmitter using Raspberry Pi and EasyDab v2.
+May also be useful for other Linux based installations.

 Nowadays to transmit a DAB+ ensemble requires little more than
 - the OpenDigitalRadio mmbtools software